Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of drum type.md

 'K, i:1, S, H, i:1, K, S, H'
 ```

-Set the length, interval and volume for each drum beat, each drum beat can be followed by a settings block like `[l:length;i:interval;v:volume]`, also including drums played at the same time (drums concatenated with `;`), if the second argument is the same as the first, then it can also be omitted by writing `. ` to omit it, the default volume is 100.
+Set the length, interval and volume for each drum beat, each drum beat can be followed by a settings block like `[l:length;i:interval;v:volume]`, also including drums played at the same time (drums concatenated with `;`), if the second argument is the same as the first, then it can also be omitted by writing `.` to omit it, the default volume is 100.

 ```python
 'K[l:1/4]'
 ```

-In the setting block, if there are parameters you don't want to set, you can write ``n`` to indicate that you don't want to set them, and use them to set to the batch setting statement if there is one later.
-Please note that the bulk setting statement will overwrite the setting of each drum block, unless `n` is written to indicate no setting.
+In the settings block, if there are parameters you don't want to set, you can write `n` to indicate that you don't want to set them, and use them to set to the batch setting statement if there is one later.
+Please note that the batch setting statement will overwrite the setting of each drum block, unless `n` is written to indicate no setting.

 ```python
 'K[l:1/4;i:n;v:80]'
 ```

-Note that if drums that are played simultaneously (drums that are joined with ;) are set for the setup block, put it after the last note.
+Note that if drums that are played simultaneously (drums that are joined with ;) are set for the settings block, put it after the last note.

 ```python
 'H;S[l:1/4;i:1/8]'